codemod-com/filemod-engine/packages/filemod-engine/README.md

 ### Replace Rules

-Each replace rule with have a read/write access to all the 4 path properties
+Each replace rule with have a read/write access to all the 4 path properties mentioned before.
+Each rule is executed in the declaration order.

+The `replaceDirectoryName` rule replaces any directory Name that matches the 0th literal with the 1st literal.
+Check the example below:

+    replaceDirectoryName:
+            - 'pages'
+            - 'app'

+The `appendDirectoryName` rule add a new directory name to the end of the list of directory names based on a condition.
+In the following example, if the file root does not equal `index`, a new directory named the same as file root will be appended.

+    appendDirectoryName:
+          - '@fileRoot'
+          - fileRootNot: 'index'

+The `replaceFileRoot` rule replaces the the existing file root with a new literal, like `page` in the following example:

+    replaceFileRoot: 'page'

 ### Usage with an imperative codemod

+TBD